-The demand for physical therapists is expected to grow nationally by 39%1 and 25.1% in Los Angeles2 between 2010 and 2020.
-This far outpaces the average projected growth rate for many occupations.3 As baby boomers age, they are staying active longer and the need for physical therapy professionals has accelerated.
+The demand for physical therapists is expected to grow nationally by 36%1 and between 2012 and 2022.
+This far outpaces the average projected growth rate for many occupations.1 As baby boomers age, they are staying active longer and the need for physical therapy professionals has accelerated.

 With that in mind, West Coast University has created a student-centric, three-year doctoral program dedicated to developing proficient physical therapists poised to fill this emerging demand.

 An Innovative, Experiential Approach to Learning

 Leveraging innovative learning strategies, West Coast University's Doctor of Physical Therapy program places experience and collaboration at the cornerstone of student achievement.

 Ongoing Experiential Education.
 Classroom theory comes alive with a progression of dynamic clinical experiences.
 At approved clinical sites and in simulated training, students work with and under the supervision of experienced clinicians.
 Three end of program clinical internships will develop skills learned in the classroom and lab and establish the self-confidence graduates will need as they embark upon their career.

 This student-focused approach helps prepare graduates to practice physical therapy with both compassion and competence - while reinforcing essential, evidence-based skills.

 A Quality Curriculum

 The 133-credit curriculum is delivered over a three-year period.
 One cohort will be admitted at the start of each fall semester.